LAION-AI/Open-Assistant/docs/docs/guides/guidelines.md

   Discord.
 - Use the thumbs-up/thumbs-down system to further mark messages that are of high or low quality.
-- Don't supply text that violates the law of Germany, UK, USA, or your country of residence.

 ## 2. Providing an assistant reply {#assistant-reply}